sebastianene07/calypso_os/README.md

 1. Task scheduling and basic synchronization primitives

-The scheduler is preemptive and each task has a fixed allocated time slot.
+The scheduler is preemptive and each task has a fixed allocated time slot. &nbsp;
-The scheduler keeps track of two lists g_tcb_waiting_list and g_tcb_list:
+The scheduler keeps track of two lists g_tcb_waiting_list and g_tcb_list:  &nbsp;

-g_tcb_waiting_list - holds the tasks waiting for a semaphore \r\n g_tcb_list         - holds the tasks in pending state        \r\n
+g_tcb_waiting_list - holds the tasks waiting for a semaphore &nbsp;
+g_tcb_list         - holds the tasks in pending state        &nbsp;

-The g_current_tcb pointer points to the current running task.
+The g_current_tcb pointer points to the current running task. &nbsp;

 2. Dynamic memory allocation with garbage collection